Allcharles/cab230-server-workbooks/README.md

 - Open project folder in Visual Studio Code
   - Hit `ctrl+~` to open integrated terminal
   - Run `npm install` in terminal
-  - Run `np start` in terminal
+  - Run `npm start` in terminal

 ## How to Use

-- Check commit history of project to see the changes required by each workbook
+- Check under the releases tab to download the code related to each workbook
-- If you want to checkout a workbook:
-  - Click on commits
-  - Select the commit relating to the workbook you want
+- Alternatively you can check the commit history to identify the changes associated with each week
-  - Select 'Browse files'
-  - Clone or download project

 ## Known Issues